brandur/deathguild/README.md

 # tags songs with their Spotify IDs
 dg-enrich-songs

-# creates Spotify playlists mirrors
+# creates Spotify playlists (idempotent, so safe to run many times)
 dg-create-playlists

 # builds a static site linking the new playlists
 dg-build

-# serves the built static site
+# serves the built static site so it can be viewed locally
 dg-serve

 # deploy the built site to S3